cartheur/wireless-power/README.md

 ### Year 2016 - A dramatic pause

 Summer 2015 I completed the Model 'G9' (Valerie) and arrived at a theoretical concept called "inductive linking".
+This was the last, besides the last stop of the power array in the winter of 2011.

 ### Year 2023 - A (re)new(ed) beginning